Peckystudios/ultra-stegosaurus-d0b4a/content/about.md

   - type: header_section
     section_id: header_section
     background_image: /images/leaf-light-grey.svg
-    headline: We are Planty
+    headline: We are Goodnotes ALL IN ONE
     subtitle: >-
-      Well, not really.
-We’re [Snipcart](http://bit.ly/2YB7AUL)—a bunch of geeks from Québec City.
-Planty is a theme we built for [Stackbit](https://www.stackbit.com/), a killer JAMstack site-builder.
-To
-      enable e-commerce on Planty, you’ll need to [sign up for Snipcart](http://bit.ly/2YzKmhP).
-Testing is forever free, no credit card required.
+      Hi!
+Good to see you.
+Hope you have nice experience here.

   - type: bulletpoints_section
     section_id: bulletpoints_section
     bulletpoints:
-      - title: We love plants
+      - title: We love Goodnotes
         description: >-
           Now THAT is true, but we love web development even more.
 We talk about it on our blog, like, [a lot](http://bit.ly/2YA6999).
 We often craft